TurboB/yast/README.md

 ## Hardware

-I use a Raspberry Pi Type B, B+ is also tested.
-But also Type A, A+, B2 and later are usable (I think so).
+I use a Raspberry Pi Type 1 Mod.
+B, a 3 Mod B and a 4 Mod.
+B. A 1 Mod B+ is also tested.
+But also Type A, A+, B2 and all others up to Mod.4 are usable (I think so).
+Rapberry Pi 5 cannot be used at the moment.
+WiringPi does not support it yet.
 To prevent confusion on the GPIO pin enumeration I try to disentangle these informations about RaspberryPi hardware and WiringPi software.
 Inside the yast I use the wiringPi numbering.